For ease of browsing, here are all my recipes for Rosh Hashanah in one place.

 In 2010, my brave and kitchen-savvy teenage son challenged his uber-talented Aunt Sharon to a blintz-off for our annual break-the-fast meal on Yom Kippur.
 It ended in a tie with Sharon’s crepes taking the lead but my son’s filling getting top nod.

-In case you aren’t familar with cheese blintzes, a blintz is a cheese-filled pancake usually pan-fried in butter and served with jam and sour cream.
+In case you aren’t familiar with cheese blintzes, a blintz is a cheese-filled pancake usually pan-fried in butter and served with jam and sour cream.
 The word blintz is derived from the yiddish word “blintze” which is derived from the Russian word “blinyet”, which means little pancake.
-(Thanks to the Manischewitz web site for that linguistics lesson.)

 Battle of the Blintz – Round 2

 When our annual invitation arrived the next year, I checked with my son and he quickly agreed to take part in Round 2 of the Battle of the Blintz.
 Despite his outstanding prep technique, Sharon prevailed.
 He oven baked his (yes, you can blame me) instead of pan frying.

 With Sharon’s much improved filling and her thin, crispy blintz leaves pan-fried in butter, the nod went her way.
 But even she admitted, his filling was OMG!
 Yummy (meyer lemon zest and ricotta soprafina cheese take it over the top).